-“Signs it’s time to replace your asphalt shingle roof” is a common discussion homeowners have with roofers in burnaby and we thought it would be a valuable topic on our blog.
+“Signs it’s time to replace your asphalt shingle roof” is a common discussion homeowners have with roofers and we thought it would be a valuable topic on our blog.

 You might not always pay attention to your roof, but it's one of the most important parts of your home.

-If you're unsure whether your roof needs a replacement, here are some telltale signs to watch out for.
+If you're unsure whether you need a roof replacement, here are some telltale signs to watch out for.

 Asphalt shingles have granules that protect them from the elements, especially sunlight.